D17123466/Assignment1/README.md

       - then there will be no space-ship

-    also, it can be controled by user
+    also, it can be controlled by user

-      - use mouse click
+      - use mouse click for location that you want to send a space-ship

     background can be chose by click above buttons